jorgemarpa/lksearch/README.rst

 v1.2.2
   - Updated the logic surrounding TESScut searches to allow only TESScut results [#32]
-  - filter TESScut results by exposure time keyword [#43] v1.2.0
+  - filter TESScut results by exposure time keyword [#43]
+  - Remove DUPLICATE and SPLIT results from TIC8.2 [#50]
+v1.2.0
   - Made the catalogsearch functions case-insensitive[#38]
   - Added `CHECK_CACHED_FILE_SIZES` configuration parameter, which on download allows local checking of cached files without a remote file-size check[#34][#38]